bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 Initial selection
 -----------------

-The starting point for deciding which atoms should be treated with QM is the ligand, or region of interest in you system (such as an metal ion).
-The size of the ligend will usually dictate whether you can treat the whole ligend, a subsection of the ligend, or the ligend plus some neighbouring residues with QM.
-As previously mentioned, ideally the number of QM atoms should not be too large (over 200 QM atoms) as this will become too computationally intensive.
-However we want to be able to include all regions involved in the chemical reaction as much as possible.
+The starting point for deciding which atoms should be treated at a quantum level is the ligand or the region of interest in your system (such as a metal ion).
+The size of the ligand will usually dictate whether you can treat the whole ligend, a subsection of the ligand, or the ligand plus some neighbouring residues with QM.
+As previously mentioned, ideally the number of QM atoms should not be too large (over 200 QM atoms) as this will become too computationally demanding.
+However we want to be able to include all the regions involved in the chemical reaction as much as possible.

 A good approach for selecting the QM region is therefore to select the entire ligand plus